 Westminster must investigate evidence of MPs raping children

-1.1 We call on the Parliamentary Commissioner for Standards to direct the Conservative party, Labour party and Liberal Democrats to launch investigations into allegations that MPs and peers from said parties raped and assaulted children throughout the 1980s and 1990s, and conspired to help others to do so: including Sir Peter Bottomley MP, Sir Edward Leigh MP, the Rt Hon Julian Lewis MP, the Rt Hon Michael Portillo, the Rt Hon Dame Margaret Hodge DBE MP, the Rt Hon Keith Vaz MP, the Rt Hon Peter Lilley, Edwina Currie, Harvey Proctor, the Rt Hon The Lord Steel of Aikwood, the Rt Hon The Lord Lexden OBE, Dame Shirley Porter DBE, the Rt Hon The Lord Boateng PC, Lady Boateng and many others.
+1.1 We call on the Parliamentary Commissioner for Standards to direct the Conservative party, Labour party and Liberal Democrats to launch investigations into allegations that MPs and peers from said parties raped and assaulted children throughout the 1980s and 1990s, and conspired to help others to do so: including Sir Peter Bottomley MP, Sir Edward Leigh MP, the Rt Hon Julian Lewis MP, the Rt Hon Michael Portillo, the Rt Hon Kenneth Clarke MP, the Rt Hon Dame Margaret Hodge DBE MP, the Rt Hon Keith Vaz MP, the Rt Hon Peter Lilley, Edwina Currie, Harvey Proctor, the Rt Hon The Lord Steel of Aikwood, the Rt Hon The Lord Lexden OBE, Dame Shirley Porter DBE, the Rt Hon The Lord Boateng PC, Lady Boateng and many others.

 1.2 Conservative, Labour and Liberal Democrat MPs and peers are widely named by child abuse survivors and contemporary witnesses whose individual testimonies mutually corroborate.
 Moreover, many of the MPs and peers whom child abuse survivors and witnesses identify are still alive; some continue to sit in Parliament, the serious misconduct and crimes in which they are implicated covered up and buried.